G factor (psychometrics)

-The g factor (Note: Also known as general intelligence, general mental ability or general intelligence factor.) is a construct developed in psychometric investigations of cognitive abilities and human intelligence.
-It is a variable that summarizes positive correlations among different cognitive tasks, reflecting the assertion that an individual's performance on one type of cognitive task tends to be comparable to that person's performance on other kinds of cognitive tasks.
+The g factor (Note: Also known as general intelligence, general mental ability or general intelligence factor.) is a construct developed in psychometric investigations of cognitive abilities and human intelligence that summarizes positive correlations among different cognitive tasks.
 The g factor typically accounts for 40 to 50 percent of the between-individual performance differences on a given cognitive test, and composite scores ("IQ scores") based on many tests are frequently regarded as estimates of individuals' standing on the g factor.
 The terms IQ, general intelligence, general cognitive ability, general mental ability, and simply intelligence are often used interchangeably to refer to this common core shared by cognitive tests.
-However, the g factor itself is a mathematical construct indicating the level of observed correlation between cognitive tasks.
+However, the g factor itself is a statistical construct driven by the level of observed correlation between cognitive tasks.
 The measured value of this construct depends on the cognitive tasks that are used, and little is known about the underlying causes of the observed correlations.

 The existence of the g factor was originally proposed by the English psychologist Charles Spearman in the early years of the 20th century.
 He observed that children's performance ratings, across seemingly unrelated school subjects, were positively correlated, and reasoned that these correlations reflected the influence of an underlying general mental ability that entered into performance on all kinds of mental tests.
 Spearman suggested that all mental performance could be conceptualized in terms of a single general ability factor, which he labeled g, and many narrow task-specific ability factors.
 Soon after Spearman proposed the existence of g, it was challenged by Godfrey Thomson, who presented evidence that such intercorrelations among test results could arise even if no g-factor existed.

 Traditionally, research on g has concentrated on psychometric investigations of test data, with a special emphasis on factor analytic approaches.
 However, empirical research on the nature of g has also drawn upon experimental cognitive psychology and mental chronometry, brain anatomy and physiology, quantitative and molecular genetics, and primate evolution.
 Research in the field of behavioral genetics has shown that the construct of g is heritable in measured populations.
 It has a number of other biological correlates, including brain size.
 It is also a significant predictor of individual differences in many social outcomes, particularly in education and employment.

 Critics have contended that an emphasis on g is misplaced and entails a devaluation of other important abilities.
-Some scientists, including Stephen J. Gould, have argued that the concept of g is a merely reified construct rather than a valid measure of human intelligence.
+Some scientists, including Stephen J. Gould, have said that the concept of g is a merely reified construct rather than a valid measure of human intelligence.